CCBatIIT/modelingworkshop/docs/index.md

 title: About
 ---

 The workshop will be a one-week event comprising 10 periods (~3 hours each) that include both theory and computer laboratory.
-It is based on a [workshop in 2021](https://ccbatiit.github.io/modelingworkshop2021/index.html).
+It will be based on a [workshop in 2021](https://ccbatiit.github.io/modelingworkshop2021/index.html).
 The workshop will be primarily taught by David Minh.
 Some modules will be taught by guest lecturers.

 Topics are as follows: